Closeup of computer keyboard with Enter key replaced by green key with the word "magic" printed on it

 Almost every writer I know has a love-hate relationship with their writing program, whether it’s Microsoft Word, Google Docs, Scrivener, or a yellow legal pad.
 It’s clear there’s no single perfect choice for drafting, editing, and formatting your work for publication.

-Copyeditors typically work in a word-processed manuscript, making and suggesting changes directly in the document.
+Copyeditors typically work in Microsoft Word or Google Docs or the like, making and suggesting changes directly in the document, which at that stage is still referred to as a manuscript.
 Proofreaders come in at a later stage, after the manuscript has been converted and formatted for publication in a program like Adobe InDesign.

 From our own reading, most of us know that some paperback and hardcover novels have a table of contents page in the front and some don’t.
 Lurking online, I perceive a widespread notion that tables of contents are old-fashioned and pointless for fiction.